<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 1. Write accurate and engaging page titles and meta descriptions.

 A page title is a short description of a webpage that appears at the top of a browser window and in SERPs.
-HubSpot recommends that they be a maximum of 70 characters in length so that the title is not cut off by search engines and can be read in full.
+Most SEO experts recommend that they be a maximum of 60 characters in length so that the title is not cut off by search engines and can be read in full.
 Meta descriptions also show up in SERPs.
 These are meant to be summaries of the page they are describing.
-They can be longer than page titles by about 100 characters.
+They can be longer than page titles but by no more than 100 characters.

 It is also important to be accurate.
 If the way you describe your webpage does not match what users see when they click through, they will likely be confused, frustrated, and under the impression that your site is untrustworthy.
 This can increase your bounce rate, which is the exact opposite of what you want.